fastapi/fastapi/docs/alternatives.md

-What inspired **FastAPI**, how it compares to other alternatives and what it learnt from them.
+What inspired **FastAPI**, how it compares to other alternatives and what it learned from them.

 ## Intro

 **FastAPI** wouldn't exist if not for the previous work of others.

-There have been many tools created before that have helped inspiring its creation.
+There have been many tools created before that have helped inspire its creation.

 I have been avoiding the creation of a new framework for several years.
 First I tried to solve all the features covered by **FastAPI** using many different frameworks, plug-ins and tools.